-Each harvest season this rare tea offers a special flavor experience rich in "umami" and amino acids.
-As well, this tea has an unusual story.
+Each harvest season this rare tea offer flavors exceptional flavors of spring.
+Rich in amino acids, Anji offers a umami flavor unusual for a Chinese green.
 In the 1980s, in a bamboo forest above the Huang Pu River in the mountains of Zhejiang Province, this varietal, thought to be extinct, was re-discovered.
-With care and propagation, this cultivar has regained its place as a prized tea.
 Not widely sold outside China, it is an exceptional green tea.
 Given its process of manufacture, it is, in fact, a green tea despite the name "white".
-Research has found that this plant is very rich in amino acids having almost twice the amount of other green teas.
-Harvest date: April 2016.
+Research has found that this cultivar to be rich in amino acids having roughly double the amount of other green teas.
+Harvest date is April 2023.

-Tasting notes.
-Prepared correctly, its liquor is described as liquid silk.
-Vibrant green leaves will brew to a cup color of light apple green, with an extremely smooth mouth feel and rich 'umami' or savory taste.
-Brews to a depth of flavor and a texture that reflects the high theanine content of the leaf.
-Note its very pleasing mouth feel.
+Tasting Notes.
+Prepared correctly, liquor is described as liquid silk.
+Vibrant green leaves; cup color is light apple green, with a very smooth mouth feel and rich 'umami' or savory flavor.
+Brewed, the flavors and texture of the liquor shows its high theanine content.

-Brewing suggestions.
-AnJi White is a very delicate tea.
+Brewing Suggestions.
 To enjoy these delicate notes and flavors, it is important to use a "cooler" temperature water as you do not want to "burn" this wonderful tea.
 Equally important is the quality of the water for brewing.
-If possible, use either a spring water or a filtered water.
-The water temperature should range from 145 degrees to about 175 degrees F. Even at these lower temperatures the leaves will give up their flavorful notes.
-For a warmer cup temperature, it is best that the water not exceed 185 degrees F. We recommend a steep time of about 1 to 1.5 minutes.
+If possible, use either a spring water or at least a filtered water.
+The water temperature should range from 140 degrees to about 175 degrees F. At these lower temperatures, the leaves will give their flavorful notes.
+For a warmer cup temperature, it is best that the water does not exceed 185 degrees F. We recommend a steep time of about 1.5 to 2 minutes.